asamuzaK/withExEditorHost/README.md

 Then you will be asked which browser you want to setup the host for, so please select from the browsers listed.

 After that, you will be prompted for the following, please input as appropriate.

-NOTE: If you are upgrading from host v2.x, it is not necessary to overwrite the editor setting.
-You can choose `n` and exit.

 * Enter editor path
 * Enter command line options